Chart Color Schemes

 Eatons Hill ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Eatons Hill had a cultural diversity index below the average, with 79.5% of its population born in Australia, 93.4% being citizens, and 93.4% speaking English only at home.
-Christianity was the predominant religion in Eatons Hill, accounting for 55.5% of the population, compared to 52.9% across Greater Brisbane.
-The top three ancestry groups were English (30.0%), Australian (27.3%), and Irish (9.2%).
+Christianity was the predominant religion in Eatons Hill, accounting for 55.5%, compared to 47.8% across Greater Brisbane.
+The top three ancestral groups based on parents' country of birth were English (30.0%), Australian (27.3%), and Irish (9.2%).

 Frequently Asked Questions - Diversity